 We are currently looking especially for female volunteers, and boating instructors.

 There are two types of opportunity for volunteers: uniformed and non-uniformed.
-All instructors serve a six month probationary period and if you have previous experience in the armed forces you can apply for direct entry.
+All instructors serve a probationary period and if you have previous experience in the armed forces you can apply for direct entry.
 Many uniformed instructors are ex-cadets, passing on the skills they learned during their time in the ranks.